makeyourownmaker/ParametricWeatherModel/README.md

 to vary these temperatures over a 24 hour period as shown in the comparison section below.
 This simple approach is not suggested in the Parameterization Schemes book.

-Parameters to add:
-  * Required:
-    * Support temperatures in Celsius

 Constants used: